section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 ![Env Setup](/engineering-education/react-native-firebase-phone-authentication/env_setup.png)

 ### Cloning the starter code

-To focus more on the authentication module, You can clone the starter code from this [repository](https://github.com/zolomohan/rn-firebase-phone-auth-starter) on GitHub.
+To focus more on the authentication module, you can clone the starter code from this [repository](https://github.com/zolomohan/rn-firebase-phone-auth-starter) on GitHub.
 Follow the Repository's README for instructions.

 For the final code, you can look at this [GitHub Repository](https://github.com/zolomohan/rn-firebase-phone-auth).